itsfeas/EpilepSafe/README.md

 THIS WAS CREATED USING PYTHON 3.8.6, SOME MODULES MIGHT NOT WORK WITH PREVIOUS OR MORE RECENT VERSIONS.

+Frame to frame handling done by itsfeas.
+Menu and input handling done by MHUalberta (on previous account).

 This script is designed to give warnings with timestaps for scenes in videos that have sudden color changes or flashing imagery.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 To be able to run this code, please install the following modules (Command Prompt guide to downloading them provided):